Today’s podcast is all about building your business by harnessing one of the fastest-growing areas of the web: video.

 In “Crush It!”, Gary Vaynerchuck talks about taking your passion, or a subject you’re an expert in, and building a business around that, no matter how niche that area is.

 With that idea firmly in mind, I’m speaking to Brenton Ford, the brains behind Effortless Swimming.
 He’s a swimming expert, and he has created an incredibly successful online business that provides coaching and training to swimmers.

 One of the secrets to Brenton’s success is how he uses video to publicise his brand.

 In the four years since Brenton started his YouTube channel, he has had well over two million views.
 Brenton is the prime example of someone who is effectively using video to grow their business.
 During this podcast, you’ll learn his smartest and most effective ideas that’ll help you to build your brand online.

-We’ll discuss his video marketing strategy, why his approach to web video has changed during his time marking them, and how he’s rapidly grown his audience by following a few simple tips.
+We’ll discuss his Melbourne video production marketing strategy, why his approach to web video has changed during his time marking them, and how he’s rapidly grown his audience by following a few simple tips.

 Ryan: This is the Web Video Marketing Show.
 I’m your host, Ryan Spanger.
 Brenton Ford, welcome to the Web Video Marketing Show.